eltontay/IS4302/README.md

 ### Blocktractor.sol

-Blocktractor is a Marketplace smart contract that interacts with multiple Service and Profile Smart Contracts.
+Blocktractor is a Marketplace smart contract that interacts with Service and Profile Smart Contracts.

 Functions